 You can use WordPress plugins to find out whether your site is ready for new WordPress updates or not.
 For that, you just need to install the plugin and check your website.
 Make sure you cross-checked all the conditions that are needed for automatic updates.

 If you meet all the conditions, your website will be safe for future updates.

 You can seek help from your hosting company to manage WordPress auto-updates.
 They have skilled and experienced IT professionals who can help guide you about the latest WordPress versions, themes & plugins and instruct you how to use them properly.
 In case you face technical errors, you can even ask them to sort out the issues.

 Think of using WordPress Management Services

 If your business keeps you busy and you don’t have spare times to take care of such issues, you can go for WordPress maintenance or management service, offered by different digital marketing companies.
 They handle WordPress updates effectively and ensure that your website, plugins, and themes are up-to-date and are working perfectly.
-On top of all, plugins discussed in this article are fully compatible with TemplateToaster WordPress Theme Builder, hence, you can build beautiful themes without the hassle of any compatibility issues and WordPress Updates.
+On top of all, plugins discussed in this article are fully compatible with TemplateToaster WordPress website Builder, hence, you can build beautiful themes without the hassle of any compatibility issues and WordPress Updates.
 Also, TemplateToaster supports the latest version of each CMS viz.
 WordPress, Joomla, Magento etc. and each TemplateToaster update brings in the latest features.
 Thus, it is made sure you are not deprived of latest CMS features and updates.

 Best Drag and Drop interface to Design stunning WordPress Themes